The Listening Room has taken a break, but the music continues.

 Listening Room performer -- Now retired after a career as an elementary-school teacher, Tom has played alongside any number of our region's well-known musicians, from Nate Myers to John Sweeney, as well as with his wife, Jina.

 Exchange Gallery artist -- Chad received his BFA in studio art from Kutztown U. and his MFA in printmaking from U. Penn.
-Now a professor of Printmaking and 2-Dimensional Design at Bloomsburg U. and with a studio at the Pajama Factory in Williamsport, Chad founded the Moose Exchange’s gallery in 2013 and the Art Cart in 2015.
+Now a professor of Printmaking and 2-Dimensional Design at Bloomsburg U. and with a studio at the Pajama Factory in Williamsport, Chad founded the Art Cart in 2015 and has served on the Exchange board and the Gallery committee.
 Find him on the Web at instagram.com/studiopaperplus.

 Destination Blues founder -- One of the people who founded the Billtown Blues Festival in 1990, Bonnie has stayed involved ever since.
 She has also managed many regional Blues artists including Greg Piccolo, Saffire the Uppity Blues Women, Ann Rabson, Bob Margolin, and Gabe Stillman.
 Find out more about Billtown Blues at BilltownBlues.org.